TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/44 - Acts/Acts 21/Acts 21.30.md

 ---

-And all the city was moved, and the people ran together; and they laid hold on Paul, and dragged him out of the temple: and straightway the doors were shut.
+All the city was moved, and the people ran together.
+They seized Paul and dragged him out of the temple.
+Immediately the doors were shut.